Delica (enterprise): Products

 With some 12,200 tonnes of processed green coffee, acquired through the program of UTZ Certified, and a packaging capacity of 27 million sales units per year, Delica is one of Switzerland's largest coffee roasting companies.
 Up to 100 tonnes of coffee can be processed each day in its three roasting plants.
 With about 9,000 tonnes of processed non-perishables and a capacity of more than 37 million sales units per year, Delica is also one of the biggest domestic packing companies of non-perishable products.

 As a commercial enterprise, Delica also acts as a middleman for the affiliated companies that belong to FMC.
 In addition, goods for wholesalers and third-party food producers are imported and processed, and about 10% are exported.

 Commitment

 Delica supports the program on family strengthening implemented by SOS Children's Villages in Ca Mau (Vietnam).
 Its aim is to protect children who are at risk of losing parental care.
 The families receive financial support in order to cover the costs of food, clothing and school material for their children.
 In Ca Mau about 200 children currently benefit from this program.

+In 2016, Delica started the “La Laguna” project in Honduras, supporting 300 coffee farmers over a period of five years with the cultivation, harvesting, processing, transport and sale of coffee.
+In addition, Delica has made direct investments in improved coffee processing infrastructure to enable high-quality processing to be able to directly purchase coffee from farmers.